max-allen/OS/notes/payment_systems.md

 A common thread among payment systems is **money movement** – the need to facilitate the transfer of funds between at least two parties.

+## Components

+### Payment Service

+Operative component.
+Processes user initiated or recurring payment events.
+Updates data stores and communicates with complementary services.

+May perform risk / compliance checks in conjunction with external service provider.
+Initiates payment execution through payment service provider (PSP).

+### Payment Service Provider (PSP)

+External service that moves money between accounts.
+Stripe and Square are industry examples.

+### Card Schemes

+Process credit card operations.
+Visa, Discover, MasterCard, etc. are examples.

+### Ledger

+Keeps record of all payment transactions.
+Important for bookkeeping and post payment analysis.
+Provides end-to-end traceability and ensures consistency throughout payment cycle.
+Likely implements [Double-entry accounting](https://en.wikipedia.org/wiki/Double-entry_bookkeeping).

+### Wallet

+Keeps merchant account balances.
+Useful for payment systems where payment is not immediately moved between accounts of the transacting parties.
+May or may not be present to the extent payment system leverages functionality of PSP.

 ### Idempotency

 Idempotent operations is a primary concern when designing payment systems.
 It's